 Rule Reference: §809.91(f)

 Boards must be aware that the rule affecting parents who work at child care facilities applies only to home-based care situations.
-For center-based care, a parent may work at the facility, unless the parent is the director, assistant director or has an ownership interest in the facility.
+For center-based care, a parent may work at the facility, unless the parent is the director, assistant director, or has an ownership interest in the facility.

 F-200: Child Care Provider Responsibilities and Reporting Requirements